 - Field of View (degrees): 1.3 to 2.5

 - The T-mount is a quality adaptor that can attach for digiscoping

 - The instruction manual will help guide you to help with scoping

 - Technical support comes from the United States of America

-- Company has been around for over 60 years
+- The company has been around for over 60 years

 - Spotting scope comes with a cover